gizmore/phpgdo/DOCS/GDO7_FEATURES.md

  - 2/3 Layer Single Identity Cache.
 Every Row is unique in memory, backed by memcached and a per process memory cache.
 An additional cache in the file system is also available.
 Caching that actually works, is easy to use, and actually speeds the application up.

  - Very clean code.
-In [EclipsePDT](https://www.eclipse.org/downloads/packages/release/2022-03/r/eclipse-ide-php-developers) there are almost no warnings.
-Other editors are, sadly, untested.
+In [EclipsePDT](https://www.eclipse.org/downloads/packages/release/2022-03/r/eclipse-ide-php-developers) there are almost no warnings for any GDO code.
+Other IDE are, sadly, untested.